faerazo/CSExpert/scraper/README.md

 The CSExpert scraper is a database-driven pipeline that extracts academic course information from the University of Gothenburg.
 It discovers URLs, downloads PDFs, scrapes HTML content, and uses Google Gemini AI to extract structured course data.

-**Pipeline**: URL Extraction → PDF Download → HTML Scraping → AI Processing
+**Pipeline**: URL Extraction → PDF Download → HTML Scraping → AI Processing → Post-Processing

 ## Components

 ### 1. **database_scraper_orchestrator.py**
 Main coordinator that runs all phases in sequence.
 Automatically resumes from last incomplete phase.
+Includes post-processing pipeline for data quality and standardization.

 ### 2. **database_url_extractor.py**
 Discovers course URLs from the university website for prefixes: DIT, MSG, MSA, MMA, TIA, LT